“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “It’s alright,” Kiluron said absently.
 This was not the respite for which he had been hoping.
 “I’ll leave you to your task.
 Should keep making my way along the wall, see how the other guards are doing, too.”

-That was just him trying to dodge responsibility, though, or at least that was how he viewed it, after a moment of thinking that perhaps he was smarter than he had been crediting.
+That was just him trying to dodge responsibility, though, he decided after a moment of thinking that perhaps he was smarter than he had been crediting.
 He slumped back down, and kept moving along the wall.
 At the next tower, he resolved to descend back to the city; he was tired of being under the constant inspection of the guards, whether that was real or perceived.
-Besides, he wasn’t accomplishing anything here, either for himself or for the country.
+Besides, he wasn’t accomplishing anything here, either for himself or for the Union.
 Thus resolved, he almost missed Vere falling into step beside him.

 “How many times have I told you not to let the men see you moping?”
 Vere reprimanded, with no other preamble.

-Kiluron suppressed a growl of annoyance.
+Kiluron suppressed a growl of annoyance; a conversation with Vere was not going to improve his mood.
 “I’m not moping,” he retorted.
 “I’m lost in important thoughts.”

 Vere raised his eyebrows skeptically.
 “Oh, I see,” he remarked.
 “Important thoughts of self-flagellation that keep you from being an example and an inspiration to our public defenders.
 Yes, that is clearly more important.
 Carry on, then.
 Don’t let me interrupt.”
 He continued walking along besides Kiluron.